 Contact Admissions for further information.

-112-120 UCAS points to include Mathematics and Physics or Design Technology, grade C for Advanced Higher level or grade A at Higher level.
+112 tariff points, including Mathematics and Physics or Design Technology.
+Grade C for Advanced Higher level or grade A at Higher level.

 Irish Leaving Certificate

 112 tariff points, including A2 in Higher Level Mathematics and Physics.

 Pass in Diploma of at least 60% from Science or Engineering.